-We are glad today that two of the four faculty founders of South-eastern Seminary are still very much alive, and three of their six colleagues who came the second year.
-I believe that if those fallen colleagues who are no longer with us could speak today, to the administration, faculty and staff, and to the great host of alumni and present students of this seminary, they would say substantially what Broadus said in his great apostrophe to Dr. Boyce, "May the men and women be always ready, as the years come and go, to carry on, with widening reach and heightened power, the work we sought to do, and did begin."

-including our own destinies.
-The seminary exists to bring to students and faculty and administration a fresh experience with the living God, and to set the old heritage in new context and pertinence so that the Gospel may rome alive for those who will carry the burden and the glory of its interpretation and proclamation.
+We are glad today that two of the four faculty founders of Southeastern Seminary are still very much alive, and three of their six colleagues who came the second year.
+I believe that if those fallen colleagues who are no longer with us could speak today, to the administration, faculty and staff, and to the great host of alumni and present students of this seminary, they would say substantially what Broadus said in his great apostrophe to Dr. Boyce, "May the men and women be always ready, as the years come and go, to carry on, with widening reach and heightened power, the work we sought to do, and did begin." and faculty and administration a fresh experience with the living God, and taculty and administration a fresh experience with the living God, and to set the old heritage in new context and pertinence so that the Gospel may come alive for those who will carry the burden and the glory of its interpretation and proclamation.